 - Strong desire to make a difference

-One roving crew built a 7-mile mountain bike trail for the U.S. Forest Service in the Croatan National Forest.
-A second roving crew completed a variety of projects for the U.S. Army Corps of Engineers; trail construction and maintenance for the Mountains-to-Sea Trail; and removal of invasive plants from the Eno River at Eno River State Park.
+One camping crew built a 7-mile mountain bike trail for the U.S. Forest Service in the Croatan National Forest.
+A second camping crew completed a variety of projects for the U.S. Army Corps of Engineers at Falls Lake, trail construction and maintenance for the Mountains-to-Sea Trail, and removal of invasive plants from the Eno River at Eno River State Park.

-Two roving crews worked for North Carolina State Parks at Carolina Beach, Fort Fisher, Cliffs of the Neuse, Stone Mountain, Pilot Mountain, and Mount Jefferson State Parks building and maintaining trails, fencing, constructing tent pads, and making repairs to facilities.
-A third roving crew built a 1.5 mile trail for the LandTrust for Central North Carolina at Spencer Woods in the Town of Spencer and more than 2 miles of trail for the Carolina Mountain Land Conservancy in Hickory Nut Gorge.
-A fourth Triangle based community crew built a new trail at Beaver Creek Nature Preserve in Durham for Ellerbe Creek Watershed Association; did a variety of projects that included trail construction and construction of a playscape at the Falls Lake Visitor Assistance Center and Jordan Lake for the Army Corps of Engineers, and worked for Wake County on invasive species removal, scientific studies, and construction of a playscape at Harris Lake County Park.
+Two camping crews worked for North Carolina State Parks at Carolina Beach, Fort Fisher, Cliffs of the Neuse, Stone Mountain, Pilot Mountain, and Mount Jefferson State Parks building and maintaining trails, building fencing, constructing tent pads, and making repairs to facilities.
+A third camping crew built a 1.5 mile trail for the LandTrust for Central North Carolina at Spencer Woods in the Town of Spencer and more than 2 miles of trail for the Carolina Mountain Land Conservancy in Hickory Nut Gorge.
+A fourth Triangle based commuter crew built a new trail at Beaver Creek Nature Preserve in Durham for Ellerbe Creek Watershed Association, constructed trails and a playscape at the Falls Lake Visitor Assistance Center and Jordan Lake for the U.S. Army Corps of Engineers, and worked for Wake County on invasive species removal, scientific studies, and construction of a playscape at Harris Lake County Park.